-Surveys the cultural, social, political, and economic diversity of historical and contemporary Africa.
-Emphasizes sub-Saharan Africa.
+Surveys the cultural, social, political and economic diversity of historical and contemporary Africa, with an emphasis on sub-Saharan Africa.

 Covering culture and civic life in New York, Chicago and Los Angeles.

 Explores the subject, practice, and social place of science in the ancient world.
 This course is also taught as PHYS 361 or as HIST 361.
 It is recommended that students enrolling in this course first take HUM 101 or HIST 101.